 Personally, getting to know a stranger is perhaps the most tedious and excruciating process ever.
-Hence why I always have the proclivity to avoid stranger at all cost as there are only two possible immediate outcomes: If you are lucky, you get to keep the conversation going without much awkward silence that makes you constantly questioning yourself “WHAT THE HELL SHOULD I ASK?!”
-Otherwise, you might sit silently or even attempt to struck an unenthusiastic conversation knowing that both of you share no common interest what so ever.
+Hence why I always have the proclivity to avoid stranger at all cost as there are only two possible immediate outcomes: If you are lucky, you get to keep the conversation going without the awkward silence that makes you constantly question yourself “WHAT THE HELL SHOULD I ASK?!”
+Otherwise, you might sit silently or even attempt to strike an unenthusiastic conversation knowing that both of you share no common interest what so ever.
 Maybe that is just my pessimistic view on socialising in general.

-So, moving along with time, I gradually garnered enough strength to mingle with my classmates which consist of mostly alpha men who utterly contrasted with my high school friends in terms of personality and confidence.
+So, moving along with time, I gradually garnered enough strength to mingle with my classmates which consist of mostly alpha men, whose personalities utterly contrasted with my high school friends.
 Talking to them was a rather difficult task, especially for someone who is not sporty and does not like anything that a guy is “supposed” to like, including the opposite gender.
 Therefore, sometimes when they are having a manly discussion, I’ll just sit at a corner nodding at every word they say, portraying this masculine persona as if I understand what are they chatting about.
 Despite doing so, I guess my horrendous acting skill (which disqualified me as an actor in a high school drama competition) was so obvious that one of my friend ended up questioning my abrupt change of behaviour when I was surrounded by them.